JaxPlays-Inc/jaxplays.org/content/productions/2025/2025-Agnes-of-God.md

 - Costume Designer: Camala Pitts
 - Sound Designer: Brian Niece
 orchestra:
-Genres:
+genres:
   - Play
   - Drama
   - Mystery
-Description: "Plunge into the psychological depths of faith and doubt in *Agnes of God*, where a novice nun’s mysterious pregnancy sparks a complex investigation led by a court-appointed psychiatrist."
+description: "Plunge into the psychological depths of faith and doubt in *Agnes of God*, where a novice nun’s mysterious pregnancy sparks a complex investigation led by a court-appointed psychiatrist."
 ---
 This gripping psychological drama centers on a young novice nun accused of infanticide.
 As a court-appointed psychiatrist and the convent’s Mother Superior battle over the case, they confront deep questions of faith, innocence, and mental health.
 At its core, this play is a subversive exploration of faith, questioning the rigidity of religious belief in the face of trauma and psychological complexity which powerfully explores belief, trauma, and redemption.